ucczs/AoC_Preparator/readme.md

 * -y select the year (2015 until now)
 * -d select the day (Day 1 until 25)
 * -a download all days of a specific year
-* -l select the language you want to use
+* -l select the programming language you want to use
 * -c (optional) set your session cookie (the session cookie can also be set in [config.py](./config.py))
 * -p (optional) path to the output directory
 * -h help